Saving and Printing a Concordance

 Saving a concordance allows you to return later and review collocates, dispersion plots, clusters.

-You can print using any printer attached to your system.
+You can Print using the Windows printer attached to your system.
 You will get a chance to specify the number of pages to print.
 The font will approximate the one you can see on your screen.
 If you use a colour printer or one with various shades of grey, the screen colours will be copied to your printer.
 If it is a black-and-white printer, coloured items will come in italics if your printer can do italics.

 Concord prints as much of your concordance plus associated details as your printing paper settings allow, the edges being shown in Print Preview.